Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Conclusion

 \section{Conclusion}

 As modern industrial processes become complex, general soft sensor methods are gradually unable to meet the requirements.
 This paper introduces a novel soft sensor method termed spatio-temporal consistent and interpretable model (STCIM).
-We designed a far topological spatio-temporal consistency extraction block to capture and align temporal and spatial features from raw data.
-Subsequently, by giving physical meanings to latent variables and integrating them in a physics-informed discrete state-space loss function, the physics-informed interpretable latent space block maps the spatio-temporal features to an interpretable state-space to improve the feature interpretability.
-The primary outcome underscores the STCIM's capability to effectively extract and align the spatio-temporal features and the far topological structure.
-The analytical experiments underscore that STCIM has robust generalization performance across diverse operational conditions, particularly when the training dataset exhibits significant fluctuations in both outputs and state variables, thereby enabling informed and reliable decision-making among power domain experts.
+We designed a spatio-temporal consistent feature extraction block to capture and align local and global temporal and spatial features from raw data.
+Subsequently, by giving physical meanings to latent variables and integrating them in a physics-informed interpretable latent space loss function, the latent space maps the spatio-temporal consistent features to an interpretable latent variables to improve the model interpretability.
+The primary outcome underscores the capability to effectively extract and align the spatio-temporal features and the interpretability of STCIM.
+The analytical and comparative experiments underscore that STCIM has robust generalization performance across diverse operational conditions, particularly when the training dataset exhibits significant fluctuations in both outputs and state variables, thereby enabling informed and reliable decision-making among power domain experts.
 The ablation experiments highlight the critical significance of adaptive position encoding, the far topological alignment, and the hyper-parameters of the loss function.

 The key limitation of the approach lies in its dependence on prior knowledge of the loss function.
 When more intricate state-space equations are incorporated into the model, part of the equations can lead to gradient disappearance.
 Nonetheless, we believe that STCIM has considerable potential for explicitly elucidating the neural network operations.
 Therefore, there may be significant room for future research, which may focus on the combination of physical models and neural networks.